HCI Group (NYSE:HCI) Shares Gap Up on Strong Earnings

-HCI Group, Inc. (NYSE:HCI – Get Rating) shares gapped up prior to trading on Wednesday after the company announced better than expected quarterly earnings.
+Shares of HCI Group, Inc. (NYSE:HCI – Get Rating) gapped up prior to trading on Wednesday after the company announced better than expected quarterly earnings.
 The stock had previously closed at $59.63, but opened at $63.72.
-HCI Group shares last traded at $66.26, with a volume of 128 shares trading hands.
+HCI Group shares last traded at $66.26, with a volume of 128 shares.

-The insurance provider reported ($0.14) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.38) by $0.24.
-HCI Group had a net margin of 1.20% and a return on equity of 1.44%.
-During the same quarter in the previous year, the firm posted $0.22 EPS.
+The insurance provider reported ($0.14) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.38) by $0.24.
+HCI Group had a return on equity of 0.65% and a net margin of 0.46%.
+During the same period in the previous year, the company earned $0.22 earnings per share.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, March 18th.
-Investors of record on Friday, February 18th will be issued a $0.40 dividend.
-The ex-dividend date is Thursday, February 17th.
-This represents a $1.60 annualized dividend and a yield of 2.38%.
-HCI Group’s payout ratio is 258.06%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 18th.
+Investors of record on Friday, February 18th will be paid a dividend of $0.40 per share.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 2.50%.
+The ex-dividend date of this dividend is Thursday, February 17th.
+HCI Group’s payout ratio is currently 571.45%.

-In related news, insider Andrew L. Graham sold 784 shares of the business’s stock in a transaction that occurred on Friday, January 21st.
-The shares were sold at an average price of $68.89, for a total transaction of $54,009.76.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Company insiders own 24.71% of the company’s stock.
+In other HCI Group news, insider Andrew L. Graham sold 784 shares of the firm’s stock in a transaction dated Friday, January 21st.
+The stock was sold at an average price of $68.89, for a total value of $54,009.76.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+24.71% of the stock is currently owned by company insiders.

-A number of large investors have recently added to or reduced their stakes in the stock.
-Barclays PLC increased its holdings in HCI Group by 49.0% in the 4th quarter.
-Barclays PLC now owns 7,882 shares of the insurance provider’s stock valued at $659,000 after buying an additional 2,591 shares during the period.
-BlackRock Inc. grew its holdings in shares of HCI Group by 15.3% in the 4th quarter.
-BlackRock Inc. now owns 1,162,454 shares of the insurance provider’s stock worth $97,112,000 after purchasing an additional 154,565 shares during the last quarter.
-Comerica Bank grew its holdings in shares of HCI Group by 13.6% in the 4th quarter.
-Comerica Bank now owns 6,796 shares of the insurance provider’s stock worth $470,000 after purchasing an additional 813 shares during the last quarter.
-Benchmark Investment Advisors LLC bought a new stake in shares of HCI Group in the 4th quarter worth about $222,000.
-Finally, California State Teachers Retirement System grew its holdings in shares of HCI Group by 2.0% in the 4th quarter.
-California State Teachers Retirement System now owns 8,770 shares of the insurance provider’s stock worth $733,000 after purchasing an additional 170 shares during the last quarter.
-Hedge funds and other institutional investors own 58.89% of the company’s stock.
+A number of large investors have recently modified their holdings of HCI.
+Credit Suisse AG lifted its stake in shares of HCI Group by 1.7% in the 2nd quarter.
+Credit Suisse AG now owns 5,708 shares of the insurance provider’s stock valued at $568,000 after purchasing an additional 98 shares in the last quarter.
+Royal Bank of Canada lifted its stake in shares of HCI Group by 0.7% in the 3rd quarter.
+Royal Bank of Canada now owns 15,128 shares of the insurance provider’s stock valued at $1,676,000 after purchasing an additional 102 shares in the last quarter.
+California State Teachers Retirement System lifted its stake in shares of HCI Group by 2.0% in the 4th quarter.
+California State Teachers Retirement System now owns 8,770 shares of the insurance provider’s stock valued at $733,000 after purchasing an additional 170 shares in the last quarter.
+Alliancebernstein L.P. lifted its stake in shares of HCI Group by 5.9% in the 4th quarter.
+Alliancebernstein L.P. now owns 3,740 shares of the insurance provider’s stock valued at $312,000 after purchasing an additional 210 shares in the last quarter.
+Finally, First Trust Advisors LP lifted its stake in shares of HCI Group by 1.3% in the 2nd quarter.
+First Trust Advisors LP now owns 16,584 shares of the insurance provider’s stock valued at $1,649,000 after purchasing an additional 213 shares in the last quarter.
+58.89% of the stock is currently owned by hedge funds and other institutional investors.

 HCI Group Company Profile (NYSE:HCI)